Russia detects increased NATO reconnaissance activities near borders | english.lokmat.com

 Russia detects increased NATO reconnaissance activities near borders

-The Russian Defense Ministry detected six NATO reconnaissance aircraft near the country's borders in the Black Sea over the past 24 hours, the ministry's Zvezda broadcaster said Friday.
+Moscow, Nov 13 The Russian Defence Ministry detected six NATO reconnaissance aircraft near the country's borders in the Black Sea over the past 24 hours.

-Russia's Aerospace forces have detected and escorted the foreign aircraft, as the intensity of NATO aerial reconnaissance activities continued to grow, Zvezda said, citing the defence ministry.
+The Ministry's Zvezda broadcaster said on Friday that Russia's Aerospace forces had detected and escorted the foreign aircraft, as the intensity of NATO aerial reconnaissance activities continued to grow, Xinhua news agency reported.

-It added that the ministry views the "aggressive military activity of the United States in the Black Sea region as a threat to regional security and strategic stability."
+The broadcaster added that the Ministry views the "aggressive military activity of the US in the Black Sea region as a threat to regional security and strategic stability".

-Kremlin Spokesman Dmitry Peskov said Friday that Russia will take all necessary measures to ensure its security against the backdrop of NATO's increased military activities near the country's borders.
-(ANI/Xinhua)
+Kremlin Spokesman Dmitry Peskov said on Friday that Russia will take all necessary measures to ensure its security against the backdrop of NATO's increased military activities near the country's borders.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app